All Articles

 (Full-Length Musical, Dark Comedy / 5w, 2m)

 Before her amazing career on Broadway, Graciela Daniele was a young girl growing up in 1940s Buenos Aires in the shadow of the Perón regime.
 The Gardens of Anuncia is her coming-of-age story in the form of a gorgeous, tango-infused new musical written by her longtime collaborator and friend, Michael John LaChiusa.
 With wit and wisdom, the show follows Anuncia as she tends the garden of her country house and reflects on her life, looking back on her girlhood in Argentina and paying homage to the family of women whose love and sacrifices allowed her to become the legendary creative force she is today.
+Two actors play Anuncia at different stages in her life – one for age 8 to early teens, the other for mid-70s to early 80s – alongside a strong ensemble of women playing the mothers, grandmothers, aunts and sisters of the family.

 The Light in the Piazza by Craig Lucas and Adam Guettel (US/UK)

-(Full-Length Musical, Drama / 4w, 4m + Ensemble)
+(Full-Length Musical, Drama / 4w, 4m + ensemble)

 The Rink by Terrence McNally, John Kander and Fred Ebb (US/UK)